 Why Are The Knees Hurt When Climbing Stairs?

-Our knee movement is broken into three major bones which are the femur (thigh bone), tibia (shin bone) and patella (kneecap).
+Our knee movement is broken into three major bones which are the femur (thigh bone), tibia (shin bone), and, patella (kneecap).
 They must work together to support your body weight and control the fluid leg movement.

 As we walk, the cartilage which cushions and lubricates the joint when damaged, may not cause knee pain.

-It is the climbing motion that gives the knee more stress, causing the pain to increase as the positioned kneecap are now sliding up and down, and out of position, due to the damaged cartilage being no longer able to keep kneecaps in its position.
+It is the climbing motion that gives the knee more stress, causing the pain to increase as the positioned kneecap are now sliding up and down, and out of position, due to the damaged cartilage being no longer able to keep the kneecaps in its position.